WilliamMurray-research/2026-0004-D/README.md

 **Status**: Draft

-**Scope**: This 'README` contains the Table of Contents, linked to all public projects within the UOA ecosystem.
+**Scope**: This `README` contains the Table of Contents, linked to all public projects within the UOA ecosystem.

 **Primary Model / Scheme**: `2026-0001-D-tmp-001`  **create ToC tmp**